-C.Grooved Heat Pipes
+Grooved Heat Pipes

-The first alternate wick design considered in this program was the grooved wick, which is the standard wick used in spacecraft Constant Conductance Heat Pipes (CCHPs), Diodes, and Variable Conductance Heat Pipes (VCHPs).
-The benefit of the grooved wick is that it cannot be de-primed by vapor bubbles because they can vent directly into the vapor space.
-Typical aluminum grooved extrusions are shown in Figure 2d.
-These grooves have a very high permeability, allowing very long heat pipes for operation in zero-g, typically several meters long with ammonia or ethane as the working fluid.
+One alternate to arteries is the grooved wick, which is the standard wick used in spacecraft Constant Conductance Heat Pipes (CCHPs), Diodes, and Variable Conductance Heat Pipes (VCHPs).
+The benefit of the grooved wick is that it cannot be de-primed by vapor bubbles because they can vent into the vapor space.
+Typical aluminum grooved extrusions are shown in Figure 1b.
+These grooves have a very high permeability, allowing very long heat pipes for operation in zero-g, typically several meters long.
 Their only flaw is that they are suitable only for space or for gravity aided sections of a heat pipe.
 The reason is that the same large pore size responsible for the high permeability results in low pumping capability.
-The standard adverse elevation for testing grooved CCHPs on Earth is 2.54mm (0.1in) against gravity.

-As shown in Figure 2d, aluminum heat pipes are typically extruded with very fine grooves.
+As shown in Figure 1b, aluminum heat pipes are typically extruded with very fine grooves.
 This is possible due to the relatively low yield strength, and high ductility of aluminum.
 The same process cannot be used with the heat pipe envelopes suitable for use with alkali metals, due to their higher yield strength and lower ductility.
 ACT has successfully developed a new method for non-aluminum grooved heat pipe fabrication that consists of electrical discharge machining (EDM) the internal grooved structure of the pipe from a solid rod in short sections and orbital welding the sections into a full length heat pipe.

-D.Self-Venting Arterial Heat Pipes
+Self-Venting Arterial Heat Pipes

-The second potential heat pipe wick considered is a self-venting arterial heat pipe that was first proposed by Eninger (1974).
-More recently, it was further developed by Goncharov et al. at Lavochkin in Russia (Goncharov et al., 1999, Kaya and Goncharov, 2010); see Figure 2b and Figure 3.
+A third potential heat pipe wick is a self-venting arterial heat pipe developed by Goncharov et al. at Lavochkin in Russia (Goncharov et al., 1999, Kaya and Goncharov, 2010); see Figure 1.
 The artery in this variation of heat pipe is created using a screen wick at the base of the heat pipe envelope that creates a single artery for the liquid return flow.
 The difference from conventional arterial pipes is small venting pores located on the top of the artery in the evaporator section.
 If vapor or NCG is introduced into the artery, the venting pores prevent the typical de-priming that would be experienced in a standard arterial heat pipe.
 Any vapor blockage will travel through the artery and into the evaporator where the venting pores are located.
-The vent pores are designed in a manner that when a blockage occurs the menisci formed on both sides of the venting pore will coalesce to allow the gas to be vented without depriming the artery.
+This method of venting vapor or NCG from a heat pipe artery was first introduced by Eninger (1974).
+The vent pores are designed in a manner that when a blockage occurs the menisci formed on both sides of the venting pore will coalesce to allow the artery to prime.
 Essentially, the venting pores provide an escape route for any trapped vapor or NCG in the artery.
-The design eliminates the single point failure nature of standard arterial heat pipes.
+The design eliminates the single point failure nature of previous arterial heat pipes.

-The self-venting arterial heat pipe design has been validated in numerous Russian spacecraft, so the TRL level for ammonia, propylene and Freon heat pipes is 9; see Table 2.
+The self-venting arterial heat pipe design has been validated in numerous Russian spacecraft, so the TRL level is 9.
 It is important to note that self-venting ammonia heat pipes have been built and tested in space.
 This contrasts with conventional arterial heat pipes, which will not work reliably with ammonia.
-The design used by Goncharov et al. used grooves to collect and distribute the liquid circumferentially.